-Dr. Elizabeth Aparicio is a community-based researcher dedicated to improving health equity via three interrelated areas: teenage pregnancy prevention and teen parenting intervention, intergenerational child maltreatment prevention, and early childhood intervention.
-Her current work is focused on feasibility testing a newly developed teen pregnancy prevention and sexual health program for homeless and at-risk youth (community partner: Waikiki Health); 2. developing a "two-gen" sexual health program for foster youth and their caregivers (community partner: Hearts and Homes for Youth); and 3. examining differential outcomes of evidence-based teen pregnancy prevention programs among juvenile justice-involved and child welfare-involved youth.
+Dr. Elizabeth Aparicio is a community-engaged scholar dedicated to improving health equity via three interrelated areas: teenage pregnancy prevention and teen parenting intervention, intergenerational child maltreatment prevention, and early childhood intervention.
+Her current work is focused on 1. feasibility testing a newly developed teen pregnancy prevention and sexual health program for homeless and at-risk youth (community partner: Waikiki Health); 2. developing a "two-gen" sexual health program for foster youth and their caregivers (community partner: Hearts and Homes for Youth); and 3. examining differential outcomes of evidence-based teen pregnancy prevention programs among juvenile justice-involved and child welfare-involved youth.
 Dr. Aparicio is a strong advocate for community participation and voice in research, informing the health and social policies and practices that directly affect them.
 Her scholarly agenda has its foundation in nearly a decade of direct behavioral health practice as a licensed clinical social worker in Maryland and Washington D.C. with trauma-affected children, youth, and families both in foster care and in the general community.
-She served the community in Montgomery County and Washington D.C. for many years as an early childhood specialist in direct clinical practice and as an early childhood mental health consultant for preschools, daycare centers, home-based daycare programs, and Early Head Start/Head Start.
+She served the community in Montgomery County, Maryland and Washington D.C. for many years as an early childhood specialist in direct clinical practice and as an early childhood mental health consultant for preschools, childcare centers, home-based childcare programs, and Early Head Start/Head Start.
 Dr. Aparicio is a graduate of Catholic University of America (B.A. and M.S.W.) and University of Maryland (PhD in Social Work).
 She completed HRSA/MCHB-funded predoctoral fellowship training in maternal and child health leadership at the University of Maryland School of Social Work.
 Dr. Aparicio directs the Community THRIVES Lab, a research group of on- and off-campus research-practice partners that conduct Community-engaged Transformative Health Research at the Intersection of family Violence, Early childhood, and adolescent Sexual health intervention.

 PhD University of Maryland School of Social Work